Fishermen's Protective Union: Relationship with Roman Catholics

 The union had Protestant and Catholic supporters, but retained the bulk of its support from Newfoundland's Protestant fishers in the northeast of the island.
 It was distrusted and opposed by some elements within the Roman Catholic Church, including Archbishop M.F.
 Howley of St. John's and his successor, Archbishop E.P.
-Roche, who varyingly took issue with the union's links with the Orange Order, the initial requirement that members swear an oath of secrecy, its unionism, its alleged socialism and atheism, its decision to enter politics, and its perceived threat to the "feudal an paternal system" that had structured outport life.
+Roche, who varyingly took issue with the union's links with the Orange Order, the initial requirement that members swear an oath of secrecy, its unionism, its alleged socialism and atheism, its decision to enter politics, and its perceived threat to the "feudal and paternal system" that had structured outport life.

 The church's hostility initially discouraged the continuation of FPU locals in Catholic areas of the southern Avalon Peninsula, such as those in Argentia, Salmonier, Riverhead and Trepassey.
 Yet other Catholic officials, including the Bishop of St. George's, Neil McNeil, permitted Catholic membership in the union.
 Several parish priests, such as those in Tilting, were either permissive or supportive of Catholic membership in the union, and Catholic schools and community halls were often opened up to receive Coaker and FPU candidates during tours and election campaigns.

 By late 1909, the Church quietly dropped its ban on Catholic membership in the union, partly due to these fissures within the church, pressure from lay Catholic fishers, and the FPU's elimination of the oath of secrecy.
 Catholic councils that had previously folded in Salmonier and Riverhead were reconstituted, and new FPU locals formed in heavily Catholic towns such as Branch, North Harbour, Witless Bay, and Petty Harbour.
 Coaker estimated that the union had 1,200 Catholic supporters in northern districts.
 The vice-president of the union, Andrew Broaders, was a Catholic from Bay de Verde, and during the acrimonious election of 1913, pressed the case that Catholics could belong in the union.